Mega Pets is an online pet supply retail website that sells pet-related items to consumers.

 You can start small with just a few articles that answer your customer’s most commonly-asked questions.
 For example, you could write an article explaining the returns policy, your store opening hours, or shipping prices.
 The more articles you write, the more your Support agents can concentrate on answering the tricky questions and problems.
 You need to be a Guide manager or an agent with management permissions to create an article.

 If you create an article describing how customers can initiate a return, then Robin could search and find this information without even having to raise a ticket.
-If you're a Guide Professional or Enterprise customer, you can add labels like returns and policy to the article to boost it in search results.
+You can add labels like returns and policy to the article to boost it in search results (labels are not available on Suite Team).

 Your article might look like this in draft format: